-Tribal Nations, resilient stewards of the natural resources that give us life, can lead the way to a more sustainable and healthy future.
-Indigenous Peoples' Day marks the urgent need to embrace the expertise they’ve held since time immemorial.
+Tribal Nations, resilient stewards of life-giving natural resources, can lead the way to a more sustainable and healthy future.

 A Tlingit Native welcomes an audience to a community house.
 The traditions and leadership of the Tlingit, the people indigenous to Sitka, are infused throughout the community, including through educational and environmental programs.

 For generations, Indigenous Peoples have known that our health is intertwined with the health of our earth.
 Their worldview recognizes that being healthy means ensuring the natural resources that give us life are well cared for.

 In contrast, Western mindsets tend to view the natural world as an inventory of useful commodities—separate from, and existing only in service to, humanity.
 Overusing, polluting, and extracting without considering the long-term impacts has created conditions that fuel health inequities in our country: contaminated drinking water, food scarcity, air pollution, and extreme heat are contributing to poor health and driving up disease, particularly in low-income neighborhoods and communities of color.

 Transforming our relationship with nature is key to building a sustainable, equitable, and healthy future for all.
 Through the forcible removal, violence, oppression, and other injustices Indigenous Peoples have experienced, they have remained powerful stewards for many of our natural resources.
 Their values, practices, and policies can show us the way to heal and reclaim the health of our earth and humanity.

 Here are just some examples of Indigenous leadership in practice:

 Tó éí ííńá át’é.
 In the Navajo language, that means water is life.
 As sacred as Earth, fire, and air, the element cannot be taken for granted on the Navajo Nation lands in northwest New Mexico, where one-third of the tribe lacks running water at home.